-Geno Auriemma has redefined the meaning of success in women's college basketball in his 28 years as head coach of the University of Connecticut.
+Geno Auriemma has redefined the meaning of success in women's college basketball in his 30 years as head coach of the University of Connecticut.

 During his illustrious tenure, Auriemma has transformed the UConn program into the standard that all others are measured, both on and off the court.

-Under his guidance, the Huskies have been transformed from a program with only one winning season, to its current state, which includes eight national titles, 14 Final Fours, four perfect seasons (1995, 2002, 2009, 2010) and 37 BIG EAST titles, all since Auriemma's arrival in 1985.
+Under his guidance, the Huskies have been transformed from a program with only one winning season, to its current state, which includes 10 national titles, 16 Final Fours, five perfect seasons (1995, 2002, 2009, 2010, 2014) and 41 Conference titles, all since Auriemma's arrival in 1985.

 This unmatched success, which is the standard for collegiate programs nationally, was recognized with Auriemma's induction into both the Naismith Memorial Basketball Hall of Fame (Springfield, Mass.) and the Women Basketball Hall of Fame (Knoxville, Tenn.) in 2006.